 For Beach Boys nuts this is worth the price of the CD.
 For the record, it also contains seven other very well-known romantic Beach Boys songs, songs like ‘Surfer Girl’ and ‘God Only Knows’, and a dozen or so lesser known songs, including some covers of doo-wop hits, all plucked from their early albums.
 I didn’t hear such pronounced differences in any other songs as I heard in ‘Don’t Worry Baby’ but at the end of the selection, after ‘Girls On The Beach’, its vocal harmonies only are reprised, a bit like the vocal only tracks on that fifth CD in the Good Vibrations: 30 Years… Beach Boys box set.

 ‘Don’t Worry Baby’, of course, has been widely cited as Keith Moon’s all-time favourite song, though in his book Dear Boy Tony Fletcher is unconvinced, believing that Moon was just as fond of many more up-tempo Beach Boys favourites.
-Nevertheless, Tony writes about ‘Don’t Worry Baby’ with the same flair he brought to everything else this top-rate biography: “‘Don’t Worry, Baby’ was a direct musical response to Spector’s epic production of The Ronettes’ ‘Be My Baby’: it opened with a resounding bass drum motif similar to that of its inspiration and while its vocal harmonies were clearly those of Wilson’s own invention, the overall production qualities and song structure owed much to his fellow boy-wonder.
+Nevertheless, Tony writes about ‘Don’t Worry Baby’ with the same flair he brought to everything else in this top-rate biography: “‘Don’t Worry, Baby’ was a direct musical response to Spector’s epic production of The Ronettes’ ‘Be My Baby’: it opened with a resounding bass drum motif similar to that of its inspiration and while its vocal harmonies were clearly those of Wilson’s own invention, the overall production qualities and song structure owed much to his fellow boy-wonder.
 Sung by Brian himself, and co-written with hot-rod enthusiast Roger Christian, the lyrics were, unusually for its era and genre, buried beneath the production, so that the hopelessly vacuous verses in which a car enthusiast brags about his latest hot-rod were cast aside for the universally acceptable chorus (as sung by his reassuring girlfriend), “Don’t worry, baby, everything will turn out alright.”